 A CMS will generally accompany a dynamic web app so that administrators or users can easily update or edit the content that is included.
 Many different web languages can be used with dynamic web applications.
 However, PHP and ASP are the most common, as they are the easiest to understand when it comes to structuring content.

 Although editing the content is easier with dynamic web applications, and upgrading the content itself can be fairly simple.
 However, the backend or programming part can be more complex depending on the server and other factors.
 With this said, design elements can easily be modified to match your personal preferences.

 3- E-commerce apps

 If you’ve ever bought something online, you’re likely familiar with one of the most common web applications, and that’s e-commerce.
 If a web application is in the form of a store or shop, this type of development is classified as e-commerce.
-This app development process is more complex then the two aforementioned, as it requires a way to collect electronic payments.
+This app development process is more complex than the two aforementioned, as it requires a way to collect electronic payments.
 Orders, payments as well as posting and deleting items will need to be maintained by way of a management panel coded into the website by a developer.
-Also, in many cases a mobile application of equivalence will need to be considered.
+Also, in many cases, a mobile application of equivalence will need to be considered.
 If you’re curious about getting started in the e-commerce business, consider checking out our article here.

 4- Portal web application

-A portal web application simply refers to a an application in which many different sections or categories as accessible by way of a home page.
+A portal web application simply refers to an application in which many different sections or categories as accessible by way of a home page.
 This type of page can range from forums, chats, emails, a browser page and so on.

 5- Animated web application